RodentDataAnalytics/mwm-ml-gen/README.md

 ## The Graphical User Interface (GUI)
 The graphical user interface is split into two separate interfaces: the gui.m and the browse_trajectories.m.
-The first one is the main interface where the user specifies the experimental setup and performs the segmentation and the classification process while the other acts as a graphical tool for the labelling of the segments.
+The first one is the main interface where the user specifies the experimental setup and performs the segmentation and the classification processes while the other acts as a graphical tool for labelling the trajectories segments.

 ### gui.m
 ![GUI](gui.jpg?raw=true "GUI")

-**Paths:**
+**Paths and Files Format:**

-• *Animal Groups:* must point to a csv files which contains animals ids and groups (example: data\mwm_peripubertal_stress\trajectory_groups.csv).
+• *Trajectory Raw Data:* requires a folder containing the Ethovision's exported CSV files.

-• *Trajectory Raw Data:* must point to a folder which contains the trajectory data (example: data\mwm_peripubertal_stress\).
+• *Output Folder:* path in which the results will be saved.

-• *Output Folder:* the folder in which the results will be saved.
+• *Fields:* specify which fields contains the following information: animal id, animal group, trial number, recorded time, X & Y coordinates.
+Note: if the animal group is not available inside the CSV file the user can create a custom CSV which will contain each animal id and the group in which it bolongs to.
+If neither the field nor the csv are specified then it will assumed that all the animals belong to the same group (default group 1).

 **Experiment Settings:**